Overview

 (Focus on Care Transitions)

 Care transitions can occur at many different times and places throughout a person's health care journey, including during admission to hospital, referral to speciality care, discharge out of the emergency department or hospital, and admission to a long-term care facility from the person's home.
-Poorly coordinated care transitions often result in poor quality of care, compromised patient safety, unfavourable experiences of care, prolonged length of stay, and unplanned readmission to hospital.
+Poorly coordinated care transitions often result in poor quality of care, compromised patient safety, unfavourable experiences of care, prolonged length of stay (LOS), and unplanned readmission to hospital.

 Preventable causes of readmission can include: